festo/ToDoApp/README.md

 ToDoApp
 =======

-ToDo app in pure JavaScipt
+ToDo apps in JavaScript.

+I created this project for try different frameworks and for fun.